tmtsoftware/csw/docs/src/main/command.md

 Java
 :   @@snip [JCommandIntegrationTest.java](../../../csw-framework/src/test/java/csw/framework/command/JCommandIntegrationTest.java) { #subscribe-for-result }

-## ComponentRef
+## CommandService

-When a component uses location service to discover another component, it is provided a `ComponentRef` model which not only wraps the actor reference of the component discovered, but also provides methods for communicating with the component using commands.
+The command service for a component can be obtained by creating an instance of `CommandService` using the `AkkaLocation` of the component discovered using location service.
+This command service instance will have methods for communicating with the component using commands.
 The API can be exercised as follows for different scenarios of command based communication:

 ### submit